Advice From Your Future Self: An Exercise That Can Change Your Life

 Now take what your future self told you, and act on it.

-Pick just one change.
-One habit.
-One decision.
+Start with just one change.
+Make one decision, or start or stop one habit.
 Start small, but start now.

 Whatever it is, your future self will thank you.